puradev/android-developer-interview/README.md

 Be prepared to talk about which improvements you made and why you made them in the next interview.

-Feel free to reach out with any questions. robert@pura.com
+Feel free to reach out with any questions: robert@pura.com

 ### App